Procurement

 There are 2 ways you can benchmark software pricing:

-Tracking renewal dates and understanding budgeted spend is a great way to be proactive.
-For example, a great metric to track is how many days prior to the need a request is submitted.
-I(f a stakeholder needs something purchased by July 1st and the request was submitted June 1st, that would be 30 days.)
+For example: a great metric to track is how many days prior to the need a request is submitted.
+If a stakeholder needs something purchased by July 1st and the request was submitted June 1st, that would be 30 days.)
 But rather than track the average days, which may be misleading, try tracking the percentage of requests created at least 120 days out (some organizations do 30-90 days).
 If a stakeholder submits the request prior to 120 days, you have ample time to source, look at competition, perhaps run an RFP, etc. It also dramatically increases leverage.
 If you’re tracking a renewal and it’s getting close to that 120 day mark, proactively reach out to get the process started.

 Discover why hundreds of companies choose Tropic to gain visibility and control of their spend.